-- The individual requires staff who have some level of behavioral expertise to work with them- i.e. staff who are able to run more complex training programs, take the lead on implementing token economies or other programs that require a structured schedule of reinforcement based upon contingencies in a behavior support plan; - There are tangible reinforces or other materials that are anticipated to have a short shelf life; - The individual has medical problems that are made worse when the person engages in challenging behaviors such that immediate redirection or blocking is frequently needed; and/or - The individual targets other individuals such that he/she frequently needs to be separated from group activities and supervised in an alternative area.
+The individual requires staff who have some level of behavioral expertise to work with them- i.e. staff who are able to run more complex training programs, take the lead on implementing token economies or other programs that require a structured schedule of reinforcement based upon contingencies in a behavior support plan;

+- There are tangible reinforces or other materials that are anticipated to have a short shelf life; - The individual has medical problems that are made worse when the person engages in challenging behaviors such that immediate redirection or blocking is frequently needed; and/or - The individual targets others such that the individual frequently needs to be separated from group activities and supervised in an alternative area.